 In my previous post Paleo Christmas Dinner On A Budget, I shared a selection of affordable recipes and food ideas to serve for a festive evening meal.

-While most countries enjoy a feast the night before, Australia is well known for its elaborate Christmas day lunch spreads with sparkling oysters and seafood, honey glazed ham and succulent cherries.
+While most countries enjoy a feast the night before, Australia and New Zealand are well known for their elaborate Christmas day lunch spreads with sparkling oysters and seafood, honey glazed ham and succulent cherries.
 A lot of these items can come at a hefty price, so if you’re on a budget this year, I want to share some ideas for how to recreate a gorgeous, paleo friendly family lunch with cheaper options.

 Seafood on a budget